CharlieHomewood/project-skyline/Knowledge/Achromatopsia.md

 ## Symptoms

-All symptoms develop from birth
+All symptoms develop from birth.
+Not all people with ACHM have all of these symptoms.

  - Colour blindness (Monochromacy)
  - Poor visual acuity (unclear vision)